fbpx

 So, whether it’s a playful pup or a cuddly cat, a pet in the life of senior adults can make a world of difference.
 The love and joy they offer can fill their days with purpose and happiness.

+Is having a pet stopping you from considering a senior living community?
+Don’t worry – we know pets enrich the lives of older adults and thats why all of our campuses are pet-friendly!
 If you or a loved one is considering moving to a senior living community, consider taking a tour of one of The Ohio Masonic Communities campuses.
 With three senior living communities across the state of Ohio – Browning Masonic Community in Waterville, Ohio, Springfield Masonic Community in Springfield, Ohio, and Western Reserve Masonic Community in Medina, Ohio – each offers premier living options all pet-friendly with exceptional experiences so older adults can live their best lives.
 If you are interested in learning more about one of our communities, give us a call at 1-877-881-1623 or schedule a visit.